WhoopInc/frozen-moment-OLD/README.md

 ## [Contributing](CONTRIBUTING.md)

 Want to see this project succeed?
 We'd love to have you help out!
 Take a look at our [current Issues list](https://github.com/WhoopInc/frozen-moment/issues), or just submit a pull request that adds a feature you need.
+Documentation pull requests are also very welcome.
+Thanks!

 ## [Changelog](CHANGELOG.md)